 Better Eating Habits

 Depending how old you are, you probably remember your grandmother or mother doing the same thing.
-In my view, until recently, this practice has been slowly dying out in places like Australia and the US.
+In my view, until recently, this practice has been slowly dying out.
 As a child I remember our family gathering in the kitchen and talking as your mother or grandmother worked on the bottled tomatoes.

 There are promising signs though.
-We see lots more interest in farmer’s markets, some old cuts of meat are making a comeback and there is definitely an interest amongst younger people to experiment with old fashion fruits and vegetables that just went out of vogue 30 or 40 years ago.
+We see lots more interest in farmer’s markets and some old cuts of meat are making a comeback.
+And, there is definitely an interest amongst younger people to experiment with old fashion fruits and vegetables.

 It’s not just tomatoes that taste good in Italy but zucchinis as well.
-It is thought Christopher Columbus brought the original vegetable (actually a fruit) back to Italy.
-There it was developed into what we now call zucchini (summer squash).
+Did you know Christopher Columbus brought the original vegetable (actually a fruit by the way) back to Italy?
+There it developed into what we now call zucchini (summer squash).

-And in testament to not wasting anything, zucchini flowers here are very popular and I am pleased to say they are commonly available in Australia, the US and other places.
+And in testament to not wasting anything, zucchini flowers here are very popular.
+It really pleases me to say they are commonly available now in Australia, the US and other places.
 So buy some zucchini flowers from your farmer’s market or local fruit and vegetable store and make baked stuffed zucchini flowers.
-Feel free to substitute the zucchini flowers with squash (pumpkin) blossoms, they are just as good.

-This version is for baked stuffed zucchini flowers is not fried, so no real cleaning up afterwards and maybe a little healthier than the fried versions.
-I usually stay away from “delicate flower” recipes, but trust me these baked stuffed zucchini flowers are not fiddly, but actually fairly easy and will be sure to impress!
+Our version of baked stuffed zucchini flowers is not fried, so no real cleaning up afterwards and maybe a little healthier than the fried versions.
+I usually stay away from “delicate flower” recipes.
+But trust me, these baked stuffed zucchini flowers are not fiddly.
+And they are to sure to impress!